apache/incubator-weex-site/source/guide/index.md

 Although Weex uses a single codebase, you can still write platform specific code.
 Weex provides `weex.config.env` and `WXEnvironment` (they are strictly equal) to get the current runtime environment.
 You can use `WXEnvironment.platform` to determine which platform the code is running on.
 Except for the _platform_, `WXEnvironment` contains other information pertaining to environment, such as _osVersion_ and _deviceModel_.
 Refer to _[Weex variable](../references/weex-variable.html)_ for the complete list.

-## Support Multiple Front-End Frameworks
+## Support For Multiple Front-End Frameworks

-Front-end frameworks are syntax layer of weex, they are decoupled from native render engines.
-Weex does not bind with any specific front-end frameworks, instead, it brings native capabilities to them.
+Front-end frameworks are the syntax layer of Weex; therefore, they are decoupled from native render engines.
+Weex does not bind with any specific front-end frameworks, instead, Weex brings native capabilities to the front-end.

-Weex supports [Vue.js](https://vuejs.org/) and [Rax](https://alibaba.github.io/rax/) as its internal front-end framework.
+Weex supports [Vue.js](https://vuejs.org/) and [Rax](https://alibaba.github.io/rax/) as its internal front-end frameworks.

 ![Vue and Rax](./images/vue-rax.png)